 Upgrading

-How to move to 0.10.x from an older install
+Moving to 0.17 from an older install

 Re-run init with the latest package: